allo-protocol/deprecated-graph/round/docs/HandlingUpgrades.md

 1. Move the current abi from `abis/QuadraticFundingVotingStrategyImplementation.json` to `abis/legacy/QuadraticFundingVotingStrategyImplementation/V1.json`. ( note: do not overwrite existing legacy abi, always name the file as the latest abi version.
 Ex: V1, V2,..., Vn )

 2. Move the current handler from `src/votingStrategy/quadraticFunding/implementation.ts` to `src/legacy/votingStrategy/quadraticFunding/implementationLegacyV1.ts`.
-Add documentation in the following format to ensure we track history
+Add documentation in the following format to ensure we track history.
 ```js
 // name     : implementation.ts
 // status   : legacy